Simple examples for sending emails from JavaMail API

 #Error 4: Email sent through SMTP which contains German characters (umlauts) content is not displaying correctly.

-Solution: You must set proper encoding for message subject, body etc.
+Solution: You must set proper encoding for message subject and body as follow:

 setContent(content, "UTF-8")

-mail.mime.charset by default uses the Java charset, as specified in the file.encoding. file.encoding property is specified when JVM starts up however you can set it up while running your java program as follow:
+The mail.mime.charset property typically defaults to using the Java charset, which is determined by the file.encoding property.
+The file.encoding property is set when the JVM starts up, but you can also configure it dynamically while running your Java program as follows:

 java -Dfile.encoding=UTF-8 … com.x.Main

-By the time you reach here, you would have explored much of JavaMail API.
+By this point, you should have explored a significant portion of the JavaMail API.

 Send an email through SMTP without authentication.